microsoft/datashaper/javascript/react/docs/report/react.api.md

     Type = "type"
 }

-// Warning: (ae-missing-release-tag) "StepHistoryStyles" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface StepHistoryStyles {
-    // (undocumented)
-    buttonContainer?: CSSProperties;
-    // (undocumented)
-    root?: CSSProperties;
-    // Warning: (ae-forgotten-export) The symbol "StepHeaderStyles" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    stepHeaders?: StepHeaderStyles;
-    // (undocumented)
-    stepsContainer?: CSSProperties;
-}

 // Warning: (ae-missing-release-tag) "StepList" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)